South Island Hiker’s Paradise New Zealand

 The Routeburn Encounter is a fully catered, guided one-day walk up the spectacular Routeburn Valley departing from and returning to Queenstown.
 It is an ideal trip for people who have limited time or are uncertain of their ability to do a longer hike.
 The 300m (1000 feet) climb to Routeburn Falls is somewhat tougher, but well within the abilities of the majority of our walkers.
 The return distance to Routeburn Flats is 13km (8 miles), adding the optional but recommended climb to Routeburn Falls makes a total return distance of 19km (11 miles).

-Enjoy a day hiking one of New Zealand’s most famous alpine walks with stunning vistas of sweeping valleys below and majestic peaks above.
+Your spectacular South Island Hiker’s Paradise includes one of New Zealand’s most famous alpine walks, stunning vistas of sweeping valleys and majestic peaks.
 Hike from Te Anau to Key Summit on the renowned Routeburn Track, a New Zealand Great Walk.
 You will ascent through lush forest and into a unique alpine herb field offering panoramic views of mountains, alpine lakes and bush clad valleys far below.
 Enjoy a picnic lunch at today while taking in the splendour of the surrounding mountains before heading out.
 The Routeburn Track traverses wild and scenic mountain country between the Hollyford and Dart Valleys at the base of New Zealand’s Southern Alps. *Please dress warmly and wear comfortable walking shoes.
 Bring sunglasses, sunhat and sunscreen.

 Suggested Accommodations: Fiordland Lodge